Research Studies

 The MedSafer study is currently recruiting adults age 60 and over to help improve their new App which aims to make medication reviews more accessible and effective for patients and their healthcare professionals.
 Learn more here!
 (Updated February 2024.)

-What is the Deprescribing in Hemodialysis study
+About the Deprescribing in Hemodialysis study

 Patients treated with dialysis are commonly prescribed multiple medications, some of which are potentially inappropriate medications (PIMs).
 PIMs can increase a patient’s pill burden and are associated with an increased risk of harm (some examples include falls, fractures, and hospitalization).
 Deprescribing is a proposed solution that aims to highlight medications that can be stopped, reduced, or switched to a safer option, under supervision of a health care provider.
 This study aimed to determine if a quality improvement intervention in the dialysis unit could increase deprescribing compared to usual care.